Defense tech startups race to public markets as Pentagon spending surges

 AEVEX joins a wave of defense technology companies—including Arxis and Swarmer—tapping public investors amid record military budgets and battlefield-proven drone technology

-The timing is not accidental.
+The timing reflects a structural shift in how defense technology is funded.
 Defense tech venture capital deals hit $49.1 billion in 2025, nearly doubling the prior year.
-The Pentagon's proposed fiscal year 2027 budget of $1.5 trillion would represent a 44% increase—the largest jump since the Korean War.
-Europe is rearming at a pace not seen in decades, and the Ukraine war has made autonomous drones a proven battlefield technology, not a speculative bet.
-Meanwhile, Anduril Industries—the sector's most anticipated listing—won a U.S. Army contract worth up to $20 billion in March 2026 and raised an additional $4 billion from investors this year, pushing its implied valuation well above its last formal mark of $30.5 billion.
+The Pentagon's proposed fiscal year 2027 budget of $1.5 trillion would be a 44% increase—the largest jump since the Korean War—with $13.4 billion earmarked specifically for autonomous systems.
+Europe is rearming at a pace not seen in decades, and the Ukraine conflict has made autonomous drones a proven battlefield technology rather than a speculative bet.
+Anduril Industries—the sector's most anticipated potential listing—won a U.S. Army contract worth up to $20 billion in March 2026, raised $4 billion from private investors earlier in 2026, and its autonomous YFQ-44A Fury fighter completed a key test flight on April 16; secondary market trading now implies a valuation above $60 billion.
 For investors who once avoided defense on ethical grounds, those objections have largely evaporated: the number of venture firms actively investing in defense tech rose 41% in 2025.

 Why it matters